GaffaSnobb/kshell-utilities/README.md

     main()
     # Or kshell-utilities code here
 ```
-This is because kshell-utilities uses Pythons subprocess module for parallelization which requires this.
+This is because kshell-utilities uses Pythons multiprocessing module for parallelization which requires this.

 <details>
 <summary>Load and view data from KSHELL</summary>